greole/ginkgo-wiki/Tutorial-3:-Implement:-Solvers.md

 For iterative solvers that can accept a preconditioner, we can extend the solver factory with a preconditioner.
 In the following code, we enhance the CG solver with a block-Jacobi preconditioner.
-We note that we need to pass a copy of the system matrix to the block-Jacobi preconditioner as the latter will in-place overwrite the matrix with its block inverse.
 If we do not specify an upper blocksize limit (we use the limit `8` in the example below), the scalar Jacobi preconditioner is used.

 ```c++